segmentio/segment-docs/src/connections/functions/usage.md

 Execution time can vary widely between use cases, so it is extremely difficult to predict.
 The best way is to look at the function’s actual execution time and multiply it by the event volume.

-Another way to provide a rough estimate is to use an expected Source Function time of 100ms per invocation, and expected Destination Function time at 200ms per invocation:
+Another way to provide a rough estimate is to use an expected source function time of 100ms per invocation, and expected destination function time at 200ms per invocation:

 - A source function receiving 1M requests and taking an average of 100 milliseconds will use 27.8 hours of execution time: `1,000,000 events * 100ms = 100,000,000ms = 28 hours`
 - A Destination Function receiving 1B requests and taking an average of 200 milliseconds will use 55,556 hours: `1,000,000,000 * 200ms = 200,000,000,000ms = 55,556 hours`